-Cilantro Pesto is a Southwestern twist on the traditional Italian pesto sauce – adding in cilantro, Serrano pepper, lime juice and sugar.
+Cilantro Pesto is a spicy Southwestern twist on traditional Italian pesto sauce – calling for cilantro, Jalapeno pepper, nuts, garlic, onion and lime juice.

 As with so many of my recipes, this Cilantro Pesto was born out of a desire to use up an ingredient leftover from making another dish.
-I had purchased more cilantro than I needed to make my Mexican Chicken, Black Beans and Rice, so I decided to make a pesto sauce with it.
-To the basic pesto ingredients of Parmesan cheese, pine nuts, garlic and olive oil, I added the cilantro, a Serrano pepper, lime juice and a pinch of sugar.
-It turned out great!
-I then created my Pesto Chicken with Black Beans dish (in my cookbook Fresh Tastes).
+I had purchased way more cilantro than I needed to make my Mexican Chicken, Black Beans and Rice, so I decided to make a pesto sauce with the leftovers.

-- 1 (2-inch) Serrano pepper, seeded (can leave some seeds for more spice)*
+- 1 (2-inch) Jalapeno pepper, seeded (can leave some seeds for more spice)

 - 3 to 4 medium to large garlic cloves

 - 1/2 cup toasted almonds

 - 1/4 to 1/3 cup extra virgin olive oil, see Note

 - Juice from around 1/2 large lime